 Drill Musical Notes With Flashcards

 You can buy packs of bass clef and treble clef flashcards cheaply online, and we highly recommend using them to drill your memory of piano notes.
-You will increase your speed (crucial to sight reading music as you progress) and gain confidence.
+You will increase your speed (crucial to sight reading music as you progress) and gain confidence while you learn how to memorize notes.
+We recommend The Really Useful Poster Company’s flashcards, as they are made by musicians for musicians.

 Note: if you get too comfortable reading individual notes on flashcards, it could impede your ability to read musical lines easily on the staff.
 So once you can work through your flashcards, practice reading notes on sheets of actual music.

-Are you looking for a skilled teacher to help you learn to read music and play the piano?
-The London Piano Centre offers the finest lessons in London, and our teachers are all internationally known concert artists.
+Are you looking for a skilled teacher to help you learn to read music, play the piano and memorizing piano music?
+The London Piano Centre offers piano lessons for children, piano lessons for adults, and our teachers are all internationally known concert artists.
 You will learn to read and interpret music, and we would love nothing more than that work with you on your musical journey.
-Contact us today.